Arsalan-Azhar-AI/End-to-end-Machine-Learning-project-with-mlflow/README.md

 ## 1. Login to AWS console.

-## 2. Create IAM user for deployment
+## 2. Create IAM user for deployment ->"Search iam -> user -> create user -> set below mention Policy -> then it successfully created, now view it, then click some thing like security and access key. -> creat token. it successfully created. may some step missed. "

 	#with specific access